lmarzen/esp32-weather-epd/README.md

 - No level converters, which makes it better for low-power use with 3.3V processors compared to the Waveshare HAT.

-- The Waveshare HATs (rev 2.2/2.3) are not recommended, and their compatibility with this project is not regularly tested.
+- The Waveshare HATs (rev 2.2/2.3) are not recommended.
+Their compatibility with this project is not regularly tested.

 - https://www.e-paper-display.com/products_detail/productId=403.html